 Many people enjoying watching a pair of nesting great horned owls on the sandstone hills across form the Foothills Learning Center (FLC).
 As an environmental education center the FLC offers some great programming for kids and families.
 This year they also had a family of American kestrels nest in their nest box.

 Boise River Greenbelt

-The Boise Greenbelt is a paved trail that runs 25 miles along the Boise River.
-Much of the length of the greenbelt features riparian habitat and views of the river.
+This paved trail runs 25 miles along the Boise River.
+Much of the length of the Greenbelt features riparian habitat and views of the river.
 The trail is easily accessed from a number of locations and connects to several great city parks.

 Blacks Creek Bird Reserve

 This newly dedicated bird reserve is located 10 miles southwest of Boise and is easily accessible from I-84, exit 64.

 A 600 acre reserve with sagebrush uplands, riparian strip, and reservoir.
 The area is habitat for over 150 bird species and is also home to many mammals such as pronghorn, badger, and coyote.
 It is recognized as a Audubon Important Bird Area and is called a 'jewel of the desert' by the Ada County Open Space Plan.